naksate/python/README.md

 # 2 EMAs strategy trading bot

-A python program that will use 2 EMAs to BUY or SELL a coin on Binance
+A python program that will uses 2 EMAs to BUY or SELL a coin on Binance